mariasr3/pytprot/README.md

 The **Upload information** window shows some basic information regarding the input files.

 After processing the model, its filename will appear under the **Models built** section.
-In order to access it, we will need to retrieve it from the corresponding folder.
+In order to access it, we will need to retrieve it from the "app_uploaded_files/built_models" folder located in the current working directory, or through the link that Dash returns after building the model.